Optimal artificial boundary conditions based on second-order correctors for three dimensional random elliptic media: Introduction and Main Results

-We believe that with some additional work, it is possible to derive an ``a posteriori'' style result similar to \cite{lu2018optimal}, that is, we could define some computable quantity $\rss^{(L)}$ that plays the same role as $\rss$ in Theorem~\ref{thm:mainthm}.
+We believe that with some additional work, it is possible to derive an ``a posteriori'' style result similar to \cite{lu2018optimal}, that is, we could define some computable $\rss^{(L)}$ that plays the same role as $\rss$ in Theorem~\ref{thm:mainthm}.
+We also comment here that Theorem \ref{thm:mainthm} holds with any $\beta <2$ for $d\ge 4$, and the algorithm is thus also near-optimal when $d=4$.
+Obtaining the optimal algorithm for $d\ge 5$ requires computing correctors of order three or higher and we do not discuss it here.

-Before we further discuss ideas of Algorithm \ref{alg:truealg} and the proof of the theorem, let us first compare our result with the previous work \cite{lu2018optimal} for the case $d = 2$.
+Before we further discuss ideas of Algorithm \ref{alg:truealg} and the proof of the theorem, let us first compare our result with the previous work \cite{lu2018optimal}.
 A main difference lies in the introduction of the functions $\psi_T^{(L)}$ and the corresponding coefficients $c_T^{(L)}$, which are approximations of second-order correctors and quadrupoles that will be introduced below.
 These are available for $d>2$ and indeed necessary for the algorithm to (almost) reach the CLT-scaling $\beta<\frac{3}{2}$.
 This aspect of difference will be discussed in more details in Section \ref{subsec:multipole}.
 A more technical difference is that Algorithm~\ref{alg:truealg} uses a different approximation $\phi_T^{(L)}$ of the first-order corrector $\phi$, compare \eqref{eqn:phiTL} to \cite[(18)]{lu2018optimal}.
 The difference lies in the massive term $\frac{1}{T}\phi_T^{(L)}$.
 The reason of such change is discussed in Section \ref{subsec:mascor}.